pqrs-org/KE-complex_modifications/README.md

 Follow the instruction if you want to publish your own forked page.

-1. Put this repository into your server.
+1. Put your forked repository into your server.
 2. Generate `docs/dist.json` by the following command.

     ```shell